-Although 230 Frankliniella species are currently listed, most are known only from the neotropics, and no member of the genus is native to Africa or Australia.
-Two Frankliniella species are widespread around the world, F. schultzei in the tropics and F. occidentalis in more temperate areas.
-F. invasor has a distinctly sharp-edged ring on the pedicel of antennal segment III, in which character state it ressembles the North American species F. tritici.
+This species has a distinctly sharp-edged ring on the pedicel of antennal segment III, in which character state it ressembles the North American species F. tritici.
 However, the abdominal tergites have a brown area connecting a pair of lateral grey-brown spots, and apart from this the species is similar to F. kelliae, a common flower-living species in the northern Caribbean (Mound & Marullo, 1996).
 There are almost 240 species listed in the genus Frankliniella, but most of these are known only from the Neotropics, and no member of the genus is native to Africa or Australia.

 Frankliniella invasor Sakimura